-National polls consistently rank the U-M Industrial and Operations Engineering undergraduate and graduate programs among the best, currently #2 in the United States.
-Exceptional faculty and graduate students bring high-impact research to the world while creating a hands-on learning environment for our strong undergraduate program.
+National polls consistently rank U-M IOE’s undergraduate and graduate programs among the best in the United States.
+Exceptional faculty and graduate students bring high-impact research to the world while creating a hands-on learning environment for our outstanding undergraduate program.

 Industrial and Operations Engineering